mindplace/stack-for-yourself/_posts/2016-06-01-frontend-part-1-html-css-dom.md

 tags: [frontend, all]
 ---

-# If nothing else, bookmark these...
+## Start here
-Check out these * [tips for front-end](https://medium.freecodecamp.com/101-ways-to-make-your-website-more-awesome-79c934dd2a11#.5yci2z37b), a really great collection of suggestions for improving your frontend code.
+Check out these [tips for front-end](https://medium.freecodecamp.com/101-ways-to-make-your-website-more-awesome-79c934dd2a11#.5yci2z37b), a really great collection of suggestions for improving your frontend code.

 <hr>